jonahgcarpenter/dotfiles/.config/nvim/README.md

 # To install dependancies use this:

-sudo pacman -S npm unzip
+sudo pacman -S nvim npm unzip